ginkgobioworks/react-json-schema-form-builder/CONTRIBUTING.md

 The `src` directory also contains testing files written for the [jest](https://jestjs.io/en/) test harness.
 The tests use [Enzyme](https://github.com/enzymejs/enzyme) for component and DOM manipulation and traversal.
 These tests are run in the CI/CD pipeline, and must pass before a branch can be merged into the 'main' branch.
 Changes may be needed to the test harness to accommodate new features or fixes.

+The CI/CD pipeline also runs `prettier`, `eslint`, and `flow` checks which must pass before a branch can be merged into 'main'.
+You can run `npm run prettier` to auto-format code to pass `prettier` standards, and `npm test` to run all of these tests to ensure that they will pass in the CI/CD pipeline.

 Test coverage is [tracked in coveralls.io](https://coveralls.io/github/ginkgobioworks/react-json-schema-form-builder) to make sure that test coverage is maintained or increased as time goes on.

 ## Documentation